 - 1 cup of chicken broth or vegetable broth, for a vegetarian version

 - Heat the olive oil in a small saucepan over medium heat.

-- Add the pimentón dulce and pimentón picante, and stir until they form a paste.
+- Add the pimentón dulce and pimentón picante and stir until combined.

 - Season with salt to taste.

-- Pour over some fried potatoes and enjoy!
+- Drizzle over some fried potatoes and enjoy!

 More Spanish sauce recipes: